Key Takeaway

 | Fatty liver disease | Increasingly diagnosed | Weight loss reduces liver fat content |

-Navigating Cultural and Personal Realities
+Finding Cultural and Personal Realities

 Food traditions can evolve without disappearing.
-Sunday dinners, holiday cooking, cultural recipes passed down through generations are all part of who you are.
+Sunday dinners, holiday cooking, cultural recipes passed down through generations are all part of who you're.
 Tirzepatide changes how much you eat, not what your family celebrates around the table.
 Smaller portions of the foods you love, alongside more vegetables and lean proteins, let you honor tradition and your body at the same time.

 Practical Tips for Black Women on Tirzepatide

-- Get comprehensive baseline labs.
+- Get thorough baseline labs.
 Before starting, know your HbA1c, fasting insulin, lipid panel, vitamin D, iron, and thyroid function.
 These numbers tell your physician where your metabolic health stands and help track improvement.

 - Supplement vitamin D proactively.
 Darker skin produces less vitamin D from sunlight.
 Many Black women are already deficient.
 Supplementation (1,000 to 2,000 IU daily) supports bone health and metabolic function during weight loss.